Arthur R. Miller

-Arthur Raphael Miller CBE (born June 22, 1934), is a leading scholar in the field of American civil procedure and a University Professor at New York University and Chairman of The NYU Sports & Society Program.
+Arthur Raphael Miller CBE (born June 22, 1934), is an American legal scholar in the field of American civil procedure and a University Professor at New York University and Chairman of The NYU Sports & Society Program.
+He was a professor at Harvard Law School from 1971 to 2007.

 Early life and education

 Miller was born in 1934 in Brooklyn, New York.
 His father, Murray Miller, was a lawyer who worked as a solo practitioner, and his mother, Mary, was a legal secretary.
 He attended college at the University of Rochester, graduating in 1955 with an A.B. with high honors.
 He then attended the Harvard Law School, where he served as a notes editor for the Harvard Law Review and graduated in 1958 with an LL.B. magna cum laude.

 Career

 After law school, Miller spent three years in private practice as an associate with the law firm Cleary Gottlieb Steen & Hamilton.
 In 1961, he joined the Columbia Law School as director of its Project on International Procedure.

 Miller was the Bruce Bromley Professor of Law at Harvard Law School (1971–2007), after being on the faculties of the University of Michigan and the University of Minnesota.
 He is coauthor with Charles Alan Wright of Federal Practice and Procedure, the legendary treatise in the field.
 This multi-volume series is an essential reference for judges and lawyers.
 He wrote more than 40 books and many articles, including The Assault on Privacy: Computers, Data Banks, and Dossiers (University of Michigan Press, 1971), one of the first books warning of the threat to privacy posed by modern information technology; Civil Procedure: Cases and Materials (with J.H.
 Friedenthal, J. Sexton, and H. Hershkoff; 1967–2008 (ten editions)); Federal Practice and Procedure (with C.A.
 Wright, some with E.H.
 Cooper, M.K.
 Kane, and R. Marcus; 1968–2008, West Publishing Co. (more than thirty-five volumes)); Intellectual Property: Patents, Trademarks and Copyright in a Nutshell (with M.H.
 Davis, 1998–2011, West Publishing Co. (four editions)), among many others.

 In 1999, he made videotaped lectures for Concord Law School, an online law school, privately owned by the Kaplan Educational Centers, and videotaped 11 lectures for a course on civil procedure.
 Miller said the Web represented what television represented when he started doing his public-affairs television show on legal issues, titled "Miller's Court, in 1979 — the next frontier for teaching law to the general public.

 In October 2008, Professor Miller became Special Counsel to Milberg LLP and heads the firm's appellate practice group.
 Since then, he argued before the U.S. Supreme Court on behalf of Milberg clients in Tellabs, Inc. v.
 Makor Issues & Rights, and was involved in the briefing in opposition to the writ of certiorari in Pfizer, Inc. v.
 Abdullahi.